lubuntu-team/blog/posts/release/lubuntu-18.10-final/post.md

 QTerminal dropdown shortcut key does not consistently toggle visibility (LP: #[1795998](https://bugs.launchpad.net/ubuntu/+source/qterminal/+bug/1795998)).

+The only non-Ubiquity issue that affects all Ubuntu flavors (and main Ubuntu) is that DNS stops working after disconnecting from a VPN due to systemd-resolved (LP: #[1797415](https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1797415)).

 # Contributing to Lubuntu

 ## Summary on how to help